Bouvet Island Wedding Traditions

 What happens during severe weather at Bouvet ceremonies?

-Weather doesn’t disrupt Bouvet ceremonies-it defines them.
-With storms howling 250+ days annually and winds regularly exceeding 150 km/h, “severe weather” is just Tuesday.
-Standard protocol when conditions deteriorate (constantly): immediate emergency evacuation burning hundreds of thousands of dollars.
+Weather doesn’t disrupt Bouvet ceremonies, it defines them.
+With storms howling most of the year and winds regularly exceeding extreme speeds, “severe weather” is just Tuesday.
+Standard protocol when conditions deteriorate (constantly): immediate emergency evacuation.

-The 2023 expedition perfectly demonstrated this tradition with their premature 48-hour departure when 80 km/h winds approached-and those were considered mild by Bouvet standards.
-Emergency procedures require constant helicopter standby ($10,000-20,000 USD daily), automatic evacuation triggers when winds exceed 60 km/h, and abandoning $50,000-100,000 USD worth of equipment without hesitation.
-The January-March “summer” window offers only 10-15 possible landing days, and even those come with hurricane-force wind warnings.
+The 2023 expedition perfectly demonstrated this tradition with their premature 48-hour departure when strong winds approached, and those were considered mild by Bouvet standards.
+Emergency procedures require constant helicopter standby, automatic evacuation triggers when winds exceed thresholds, and abandoning equipment without hesitation.
+The January-March “summer” window offers only limited possible landing days, and even those come with severe wind warnings.

 Which wildlife species attend Bouvet Island gatherings?